On directional second-order tangent sets of analytic sets and applications in optimization: Introduction

+This characterization shows that $T^2_{0,u}X$ is precisely the set of geometrically realizable second-order coefficients along the direction $u$.
+Accordingly, the equality \( T^2_{0,u}X=T^{2,a}_{0,u}X \) is naturally reformulated as a realizability problem: the two sets coincide whenever every algebraically admissible second-order coefficient is realized by an analytic curve in $X$ with the prescribed first two terms.

-To overcome this difficulty, we introduce a second-jet framework along fixed tangent directions.
-We define spaces of second jets of analytic arcs in $X$ and in its tangent cone $C_0X$, and study the natural mapping between them.
-Our central result shows that the equality $T^{2}_{0,u}X = T^{2,a}_{0,u}X$ holds whenever this second-jet map is surjective.
-We establish this surjectivity for several important classes of analytic sets, including smooth analytic manifolds, homogeneous analytic cones, hypersurfaces with nondegenerate tangent directions, and analytic complete intersections that are nondegenerate along $u$.
+Using this viewpoint, we establish the equality \( T^2_{0,u}X=T^{2,a}_{0,u}X \) for several important classes of analytic sets, including smooth analytic germs, homogeneous analytic cones, hypersurfaces with nondegenerate tangent directions, and nondegenerate analytic complete intersections.
+In these cases, the geometric second-order information can be recovered from explicit affine algebraic conditions.

 The final part of the paper is devoted to applications in optimization.
-Building on the framework of Bonnans, Cominetti, and Shapiro~\cite{BCS99} and Rockafellar and Wets~\cite{RoWe97}, we derive second-order necessary and sufficient conditions for local optimality of $C^2$ functions constrained to analytic sets.
-We show that geometric directional second-order tangent sets naturally enter these conditions and explain why replacing them with their algebraic counterparts may lead to false conclusions.
-Under the jet-surjectivity conditions identified earlier, however, the two notions coincide, allowing all second-order conditions to be checked algebraically.
+Building on the framework of Bonnans, Cominetti, and Shapiro~\cite{BCS99} and Rockafellar and Wets~\cite{RoWe97}, we first derive abstract second-order necessary and sufficient optimality conditions for $C^2$ functions on closed sets, stated in terms of the geometric directional second-order tangent sets.
+We then return to the analytic setting and show that, for the classes covered by our realizability results, these conditions can be checked algebraically by replacing $T^2_{0,u}X$ with $T^{2,a}_{0,u}X$.
+We also present examples illustrating both the computational advantage of this algebraic formulation and the necessity of distinguishing between geometric and algebraic second-order tangent sets when the two do not coincide.

-Overall, this work provides a unified geometric--algebraic perspective on second-order tangent sets of analytic sets and clarifies their precise role in second-order optimization theory.
+The paper is organized as follows.
+Section \ref{sec:preliminaries} recalls the basic notions from real and complex analytic geometry used throughout the paper.
+Section \ref{sec:geo-alg-tangents} studies geometric and algebraic directional second-order tangent sets and proves the general inclusion $T^2_{0,u}X\subseteq T^{2,a}_{0,u}X$, together with examples showing that the inclusion may be strict.
+Section \ref{sec:equality} reformulates the equality problem in terms of second-order realizability and establishes it for several classes of analytic sets.
+Section \ref{sec:optimization} is devoted to applications to second-order optimality conditions.